since the core is simply this synergy, the structures can be quite dynamic inhering in the host biochemistry and not overt

 biofilm can be that intelligent that it releases chemicals to make the brain crave the foods that feed the bad biofilm best (i find grape and ver juice bad for this)

-acid problems are a classic sign of bad biofilm overgrowth
+body acidity problems are a classic sign of bad biofilm/microbiome overgrowth

 years ago i had a stomach virus and thinking it was heartburn, i took an alkalinser